Open-Telecoms-Data/open-fibre-data-standard/docs/primer/scopeandkeyconcepts.md

 ````

-The passive infrastructure can be further divided into **transmission media**, e.g. fibre cables, and **supporting infrastructure**, such as ducts, poles and pylons.

-OFDS focuses primarily on describing the transmission media.
-It also accommodates some details about supporting infrastructure and active infrastructure, but it does not describe the services delivered across the infrastructure.
+**Transmission media**

+The transmission media consists of fibre cables and passive equipment such as splitters, combiners and fibre distribution panels. **It is the primary focus of the OFDS data model**, which describes its physical location, technical characteristics, and ownership.

+**Supporting infrastructure**

+The infrastructure that supports the transmission media consists of physical assets such as ducts, poles and pylons.
+It is also covered by the OFDS data model, which covers its technical characteristics and ownership.

-## Networks, nodes and spans
+## Nodes and spans

 `````{grid} 2
 :margin: 0